What dog breeds are the healthiest?

-Studies suggest that an older, Spitz breed of dog will have a better chance of living longer and without many health problems.
-The reason for this is, they were bred from much wider backgrounds and for working related reasons rather than based on aesthetics.
+Studies suggest that an older, Spitz breed of dog will have a better chance of living longer and without any health problems.
+The reason for this is, that they were bred from much wider backgrounds and for working-related reasons rather than based on aesthetics.

 Nevertheless, listed below are the top five healthiest dog breeds.
 Please note that this information is based on an opinion relative to other dog breeds and is not fully exhaustive.
-If you are unsure on any health related problems it’s worth checking with your vet first.
+If you are unsure of any health-related problems it’s worth checking with your vet first.